artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Importing descriptive metadata with metadata.csv
 ------------------------------------------------

-Archivematica natively supports the Dublin Core Metadata Elements Set, the basic 15 Dublin Core metadata elements.
-Using the metadata.csv method, users can include non-Dublin Core metadata; however, Archivematica will not be able to pass this metadata to AtoM or ArchivesSpace.
+Archivematica natively supports the Dublin Core Metadata Elements Set as well as Dublin Core Terms.
+Using the metadata.csv method, users can include Simple Dublin Core, Dublin Core terms, non-Dublin Core metadata or a combination of all.

-Dublin Core metadata is written to the dmdSec of the METS file with the flag MDTYPE="DC".
-Extended Dublin Core or non-Dublin Core metadata will be transposed into a separate dmdSec with the flag MDTYPE="OTHER".
+Dublin Core metadata is written to the dmdSec of the METS file as MDTYPE="DC".
+Non-Dublin Core metadata will be written into a separate dmdSec as MDTYPE="OTHER".
 A sample of the METS output is available below.

 1. Create a transfer that contains a directory called ``metadata``.
 For simple objects, digital objects should also be placed in the top-level